johnbe4/getSeoSitemap/README.md

 There is not any automatic function to submit updated sitemap to google or bing.<br>
 That is because I discovered search engines prefer submission by their webmaster tools.<br>
 In fact, submitting sitemap by their own link, they never update the last submission time inside webmaster tools.<br>
+It rewrites robots.txt adding updated sitemap informations.<br>
-There is not any maximum limit of URLs number to scan and to add to sitemap.<br>
+Maximum limit of URLs to insert into sitemap is 2.5T.<br>

 Using getSeoSitemap, you will be able to give a better surfing experience to your clients.<br>